-All your Mollies will receive a program invite.
+Referral email template: All of your Mollies will receive program invites.
 This is what will help encourage them to join your program.

-A program description page is the landing page for your referral program.
-This is where all the Mollies will end up after clicking the link in the invitation copy.
+Program description: A program description page is the landing page for your referral program.
+This is where all the Mollies will end up after clicking the referral link in the invitation copy.

 Robbie is also known as the referral (new customer, the friend of advocate, lead)

 Robbie is the person being invited by your existing customer (Mollie).

 Let’s take a look at what Robbie will see.

 Referral message: This is the message Robbie will receive from Mollie.
 This message is usually curated from the business.
 However, it’s meant to feel like it’s coming directly from the advocate (Mollie).

 Referral landing page: If Robbie chooses to click on the link that Mollie sent, this is where he will end up.
 After clicking this link, the new customer links to the advocate (Robbie will be linked to Mollie).
 This is also where your referral program’s conversions occur.